 What are others saying?

-Find out what real parents say about using real nappies by clicking on the pictures below.
+Find out what real parents say about using real nappies.

 I chose to use real nappies because I like to live a fairly sustainable life, and knew quite a lot about how big a problem disposable nappies are in landfill.
 I went to see Jen Harris at the Exeter nappuccino a few weeks before my baby was due.
 She gave me some advice about what different kinds of nappies there are and helped to make the whole thing seem a bit simpler – it’s a bit of a minefield when you don’t know anything about babies!